 (a) Inter Vivos vs Testamentary:

 An inter vivos trust is a trust which is created to operate during the lifetime of the trustor.
 As it operates during the lifetime of the trustor, it is also called a ‘living trust’.
-An inter vivos trust is created through documentation that is distinct from the will.
-This type of trust can be ‘revocable’ or ‘irrevocable’.
+An inter vivos trust is created through trust documents that are distinct from the will.
+This type of trust can either be a revocable trust or an irrevocable trust.

 A testamentary trust is created to operate after the death of the trustor.
 A trustor can create a testamentary trust by including terms to this effect in his will.
 This type of trust is ‘irrevocable’ - the trustor being dead, obviously has no capacity to alter the terms of the trust or revoke it completely (see below).
 Assets that are the subject of the trust are those assets that the settlor owns at the time of his death.